How much does a home security system cost?

 Security equipment cost

-The cost of the preselected packages we researched across 12 popular home security providers ranged from $179 to $1,049, with most coming in between $200 and $600.
+The cost of the home security packages we researched across popular home security providers ranged from around $20 to $1,300, with most coming in between $200 and $600.
 Starter packages typically include intrusion detection devices (door and window sensors, motion detectors, etc.) and a central control panel or keypad.

 Individual security equipment costs

-|Door and window sensors||$14.99 to $40 each||$20.82 each|
+|Door and window sensors||$14.99-$40 each|

 Syncing your security system with smart-home automation is becoming more and more popular.
 In addition to lights and locks, you can add smart garage door controls and smart thermostats to a home security system and integrate them with voice-activated devices like Google Home and Amazon Alexa for a fully connected experience.

 Many major home security companies offer their own smart-home equipment.
-Others make their systems compatible with external home automation devices and Z-Wave technology, so all your devices can communicate with each other.
+Others make their systems compatible with external home automation devices and Z-Wave technology so all your devices can communicate with each other.

-|Smart locks||$99.99 to $329.99 per lock||$207.24 per lock|
+|Smart locks||$99.99-$329.99 per lock|

-|Smart lights||$19.99 to $40 per bulb||$26.66 per bulb|
+|Smart lights||$19.99-$40 per bulb|

 Home security cost FAQ

-- How much does an alarm system save on homeowners insurance?
+How much does an alarm system save on homeowners insurance?

-- Do home security companies offer warranties or repair support plans?
+Do home security companies offer warranties or repair support plans?

-- Yes, most top home security companies offer warranties and repair coverage.
+Yes, most top home security companies offer warranties and repair coverage.
 In many cases, this applies only to systems professionally installed by the provider.
 There are exclusions to these warranties, with plans not covering battery replacement or damage to touch screens.

-- Do home security companies charge early termination fees?
+Do home security companies charge early termination fees?

-- If you cancel before the term of your home security agreement is up, you will likely pay an early termination fee ranging from 75% to 100% of the remaining contract.
+If you cancel before the term of your home security agreement is up, you will likely pay an early termination fee ranging from 75% to 100% of the remaining contract.
 If you only need home security for a short time, consider providers that offer month-to-month services — just keep in mind that you might have to spend more on upfront equipment costs.

-- Where can I find a cheap home security system?
+Where can I find a cheap home security system?

 Are home security systems worth it?

-According to the FBI, the average break-in in 2019 costs a homeowner $2,661.
-Home security systems can deter burglars, call emergency services with the press of a button and allow you to monitor your property while you're away.
+According to the FBI, a break-in in 2019 cost homeowners $2,661, on average.
+Home security systems can deter burglars, call emergency services with the press of a button and help you monitor your property while you're away.
 While some advanced systems can be pricey if you want to purchase all equipment upfront, most are relatively affordable with financing plans.

 If you’re on the fence about whether one of these systems is right for your home, consider if the upfront and monthly costs of a system fit into your budget, and evaluate the crime rate and trends in your area.
 Even in areas where crime is low, the presence of a security system provides a real sense of comfort to homeowners.